 Running the Walt Disney World Marathon in 2019?
 June starts your 29-week Galloway training.
 Here are some marathon training tips (not to do) for your first marathon.

-Your 29-week Galloway plan for the Walt Disney World Marathon training starts today, June 27th!
+Your 29-week Galloway plan for the Walt Disney World Marathon training starts in June.

 But this post is about what NOT to do when it comes to marathon training.
 Unfortunately, I speak from experience.

 I ran my first marathon in January 2016.
 It was the best thing I’ve ever done… once it was over.
 If you’ve got the time, I’ve got the race recap here.

 It was NOT the best thing ever while I was doing it.
 Mostly because I wasn’t really ready for this.

 And I had nutrition down.